 The policies and administrative procedures concerning student conduct apply to actions of students on school property, school buses, at designated bus stops and, in some cases, for conduct occurring off of school property.
 Additionally, these rules are applicable to students placed in a DAEP (Disciplinary Alternative Education Program).
 Under state law, a student may be expelled by HISD for Level V misconduct that occurs on the property of another school district within Texas.
-Additionally, the rules apply to actions of students at all school-sponsored or school-related activities or events such as field trips, sporting events, stadium assemblies, fairs, or evening school-related activities.
+Additionally, the rules apply to actions of students at all school-sponsored or schoolrelated activities or events such as field trips, sporting events, stadium assemblies, fairs, or evening school-related activities.
 Students should be aware that the commission of any felony offense, whether at school or away from school, may result in placement of the student in an HISD DAEP or in expulsion.
-(See Procedures for Referral to a Disciplinary Alternative Education Program, pp. 17-18, and Procedures for Expulsion and the Appeal of Expulsion, pp. 19-20.)
 Finally, students should be aware that administrators who are made aware of criminal activity whether on or off campus will make a report to appropriate law-enforcement agencies and that, in addition to these administrative rules, students may be subject to criminal charges for violations of the law.